Terms and Conditions

 However, November First is liable if:

-- November First should have foreseen the circumstance that caused the loss when the agreement was concluded or should have avoided or overcome the cause of the loss.
+• November First should have foreseen the circumstances that caused the loss when the agreement was concluded or should have avoided or overcome the cause of the loss.

 13.1 Changes to the Terms and Conditions

 November First is entitled to change the Terms and Conditions at any time without notice.
-If the Terms and Conditions change, the Customer will be notified of this either via the Platform and/or by e-mail.
+The customer can always access the latest updated version of the Terms on the Platform.
+The Customer will be notified of substantial changes based on a concrete assessment.

 13.2 Change in prices

-November First may change prices without notice if changes are due to November First's market or earnings conditions, including:
+November First may change prices without notice if changes are due to November First's market or earnings-related conditions, including:

-Changes are disclosed via the November Firsts trading platform and/or by sending e-mail.
+Changes are disclosed via the November Firsts trading platform and/or by e-mail.

 November First is entitled to change subscription prices with one (1) months’ notice.